-As evidenced by soil boring sample analysis, the dissolved phase hydrocarbon contamination in the groundwater does not appear to be adsorbing onto downgradient soils.
+As was shown by historical soil boring sample analysis, the dissolved phase hydrocarbon contamination in the groundwater does not appear to be adsorbing onto downgradient soils.

-The mass of unsaturated zone soil contamination has been removed to the extent practical and subsequent groundwater monitoring indicate there is no remaining significant residual contamination present in site soils.
+The mass of unsaturated zone soil contamination has been removed to the extent practical, and subsequent groundwater monitoring results indicate there is no remaining significant residual contamination present in site soils.